 Of course, there have been attempts at RPGs set in and around a single city before.
 Dragon Age 2's energetic haters and fans have been furiously skimming over the previous paragraphs waiting for a mention of it.
-But though Dragon Age 2 limited itself to the city of Kirkwall and its surroundings, it infamously recycled so much that it felt thinner than the previous, larger Dragon Age instead of feeling more compact and detailed.
-Kirkwall was a city with only one warehouse in it, though it must have been a pretty good warehouse since every other covert meeting and gang war took place there.
+But though Dragon Age 2 limited itself to the city of Kirkwall and its surroundings, it infamously recycled so much that it felt thinner than the previous, larger Dragon Age when it should have felt more compact and detailed.
+Kirkwall was a city with only one warehouse in it—though it must have been a pretty good warehouse since every other covert meeting and gang war took place there.

 Dragon Age 2 wasn't the first fantasy RPG to limit players to one city and cop flak for it.
 Way back in 1989 the D&D game Hillsfar trapped characters in a city like Athkatla where magic was banned.
 And apparently so were levelling up and the turn-based combat of the other D&D games.

-Vampire: the Masquerade – Bloodlines only works the way it does because you're a predator and the city's your feeding ground.
+Bloodlines works as well as it does because you're a predator and the city's your feeding ground.
 It needs to have its dark alley with a guy pissing up against a wall, its multiple nightclubs, its believable parking lots, because those are places you can feed.
-Because those things make the city a perfect setting for vampires, Bloodlines had to pull off what other RPGs haven't.
+The city, full of people and dark places to get away from them, is a perfect setting for vampires, which is why Bloodlines had to pull off what other RPGs haven't.
 It was focused, able to evoke one place in a layered and hyper-detailed way.
-Even an inconsequential security guard (opens in new tab) had a story.
-Every hangout felt meaningfully distinct, even though two of them were goth clubs—one a kind of warehouse space, the other a converted church.
+Even an inconsequential security guard had a story.
+Every hangout felt meaningfully distinct—even though two of them were goth clubs.